 What budget for activities and outings Amsterdam?

-Online booking often saves €1 per ticket.
-Major museums often cost around €18-20.
+Online reservations often save €1 per ticket.
+Major museums often cost around €18 to €20.

 The Iamsterdam City Card is worthwhile if you want to visit many museums and attractions.
 Discounts are available for students and senior citizens, and minors are often admitted free of charge.
-This card, which gives access to many attractions and museums, also includes access to public transport (€60 per 24h, €85 per 48h).
+This card, which gives access to many attractions and museums, also includes access to public transport (€60 per 24h, €85 per 48h, etc.).

 Cycling is the perfect way to get some exercise while exploring the city!
 The city's large parks are the perfect place to go for a run.
 Amsterdam has several beautiful swimming pools that are well worth a visit.
 If you want to experience the joys of ice skating, head to the Jaap Edenhal or the Museumplein ice rink during the winter months.